compservcst/ifgame/README.md

 IFgame
 ======

-IFgame is a console-based RPG.
+IFgame is a console-based adventure game.